XinzeLee/PE-GPT/README.md

 ## Notes
 This repository provides a simplified version of the PE-GPT methodology presented in our journal paper.
 Despite the simplifications, the released code preserves the overall core architecture of the proposed PE-GPT.
 <br>
-This repository currently includes the following functions/blocks: Retrieval augmented generation, LLM agents, Model Zoo (with a physics-in-architecture neural network deployed in ONNX engine for modeling DAB converters), metaheuristic algorithm for optimization, simulation verification, graphical user interface, and knowledge base.
+This repository currently includes the following functions/blocks: Retrieval augmented generation, LLM agents, Model Zoo (with a physics-in-architecture neural network, PANN, for modeling DAB converters), metaheuristic algorithm for optimization, simulation verification, graphical user interface, and knowledge base.
 Please note that the current knowledge base is a simplified version for illustration.

 <br><br>
 ## License